redsoftware-hq/docs.github.io/filling-timesheet.md

 ## FAQ

-### Is team member responsible if his/her buddy no files the time-sheet?
+### Is team member responsible if his/her buddy won't fill the time-sheet?

 Ideally Yes 😄 Team member is accountability partner for the same and s/he take accountability that his/her buddy fills it.
 That's why need to build the relation that other person get convinced 😅